By Proppi Editorial Team Updated 6 min read

 Plenty of experienced investors aim for positive gearing — especially in regional areas with higher rental yields.
 Capital-city properties tend to be negatively geared because prices are higher and yields are lower.

-Australia vs NZ — Chalk and Cheese
+Australia vs New Zealand — Chalk and Cheese

 This is one of the biggest differences between the two markets: